rezarsami/Market-Pulse/README.md

 ## Decisions & Assumptions

-Per the brief: where something was ambiguous, I made a reasonable default and kept moving rather than stalling.
-Documented here:

-- **Frontend: React + Vite over Streamlit.** The brief allowed either but asked me to commit fully to one.
-Streamlit is faster to stand up but is fundamentally a data-app runtime, not something you deploy as a standalone, embeddable, front-end-owned web app — and this needs to be a genuinely deployable webapp (separate static frontend + API backend, so either piece can be redeployed/scaled independently, and the frontend can live on a CDN/static host).
-React gives full control over the chart/card/observability UI and matches how a real product would actually ship.
-Plotly is still used for the chart per the requirement (`react-plotly.js`), with its native range-slider component.
+- **Frontend: React + Vite over Streamlit.** Streamlit is faster to stand up but is fundamentally a data-app runtime, not something you deploy as a standalone, embeddable, front-end-owned web app — and this needs to be a genuinely deployable webapp (separate static frontend + API backend, so either piece can be redeployed/scaled independently, and the frontend can live on a CDN/static host).
+React gives full control over the chart/card/analytics/observability UI and matches how a real product would actually ship.
+  Plotly (`react-plotly.js`) renders the interactive price chart.
-- **Router as the pre-run default**, pending the person running the harness confirming or overriding it with their own numbers — see the [comparison section](#agentic-vs-router-the-comparison-and-the-numbers) for the full reasoning and how to flip it.
+- **Router as the default**, backed by the harness numbers above — see the [comparison section](#agentic-vs-router-the-comparison-and-the-numbers) for the full reasoning and how to flip it.
-- **Golden dataset size (4 cases).** The brief asked for "a handful of tickers... at least one adversarial case."
-Four cases (one unambiguous historical event, one open-ended always-has-news case, two adversarial) is enough to exercise every code path the harness needs to score (precision, recall, direction accuracy, hallucination rate) without needing dozens of hand-labeled historical events, which would mostly test "did search happen to surface this specific article today" rather than agent architecture quality.
-  The harness (`--cases` flag) makes it trivial to extend if you want a bigger set.
+- **Golden dataset size (4 cases).** Four cases (one unambiguous historical event, one open-ended always-has-news case, two adversarial) is enough to exercise every code path the harness needs to score, without needing dozens of hand-labeled historical events, which would mostly test "did search happen to surface this specific article today" rather than agent architecture quality.
+The `--cases` flag makes it trivial to extend.
   **SIVB was deliberately chosen as the primary historical-event case** because its outcome (FDIC receivership, delisting) is unambiguous and stable in a way that doesn't require the live web search to surface a *specific* URL, only *the event*.